erobit/elixir_chops/README.md

 - Elixir: 1.7.3
 - Phoenix: 1.3.4

-**Note: I have kicked the tires on LiveView and OTP services, I just haven't had the chance to use them on a project yet.
-Itching for the opportunity!**
+`Note: I have already spent time learning LiveView (w/ ui components!) along with OTP services.
+I'm itching for the opportunity to use them on a new project!`

 ## Application features